DanielMazurkiewicz/WebAI/README.md

 #### Shorthands

-  * Properties used to define parameters that should be passed from model to called operation function (paramObject.paramsForDefault, model.operation) may contain strings which starts with:
+  * Properties used to define parameters that should be passed from model to called operation function (paramObject.callDefaultWith, model.callWith) may contain strings which starts with:
     - ":" - property dimmensions instead of property value are passed - if such a property in a model is provided as an array then dimmensions are guessed from provided array (or array of arrays)
     - "&" - layer/pipe id of value producer or id of data supplied by model is passed.
 For automatically merged values (multiple layers/pipes and data from model to one input) all id's are provided.
+    - "$" - property size (total number of elements of given data type).
+    - "#" - used in conjunction with property "size" returns total number of outputs defined by property size (multiplies all values in given array type property)
+    - "^" - returns offset of given property in internal data, settings or input/output buffer
+    - "%" - returns information about source of property (internal data, settings, input/output, model, default value)

   * Property "model.defineParams" is an array which may contain string literals of names or detailed objects describing parameters.
 If string provided then it is considered as shorthand for object.
 String can start with multiple special characters which are shorthand for:
     - "*" - equivalent to: paramObject.arrayType = true